Looking to run your own business?

 No matter what time of year, it seems there are bills, more school holidays looming, expenses coming up and everyone is looking for ways to make extra cash.

-What if I told you that there is a way to use your love of creating and papercraft to make significant financial contribution to your household income?
-Of course you’d be interested!
+What if I told you that there is a way to use your love of creating and papercraft to make a financial contribution to your household even if only in a small way?
+Of course, you’d be interested!

 Let me explain…

 You saw that you can become an Australian Independent Stampin’ Up!
 Demonstrator for just $169 and receive $235 worth of Stampin’ Up! products in your starter kit and $80 worth of business tools.
 Or perhaps you’ve seen Stampin’ Up! is running a recruiting promotion.
 Wherever you saw it, it looks like a pretty good deal?

 Being a SU demonstrator is easy right?